filipecancio/marvel-characters/README.md

 ## How to run

 ### Set local variables
-:us: First of all you need to set local variables for the project to run.
+🇺🇸 First of all you need to set local variables for the project to run.
 You can follow the steps in our wiki [Setting Local Variables](https://github.com/filipecancio/marvel-characters/wiki/Setting-Local-Variables).
-:br: Primeiramente você precisa definir as variáveis locais para o projeto rodar.
+🇧🇷 Primeiramente você precisa definir as variáveis locais para o projeto rodar.
 Você pode seguir os passos em nossa wiki [Definindo Variáveis Locais](https://github.com/filipecancio/marvel-characters/wiki/Setting-Local-Variables).